makrai/notes/jurafsky-slp-ed2-ch15-unification.md

 * test for the equality of the values for both the NUMBER and PERSON features of two constituents by testing for the equality of their AGREEMENT features
-* feature path: a sequence of features through a feature structure [to a] value e.g. `<AGREEMENT, NUMBER>` path leads to the value sg,
+* feature path: a sequence of features through a feature structure to a value eg `<AGREEMENT, NUMBER>` path leads to the value sg,
 * directed acyclic graph (DAG): alternative graphical way for feature structurs
   * suggestive of how they will be implemented
   * features appear as labeled edges and values as nodes
 * reentrant structures:
-  [there are] features that share some feature structure as a value
+  there are features that share some feature structure as a value
-  * not simpl[y] equal values, but rather that they share the same FS
+  * not simply equal values, but rather that they share the same FS
   * in terms of paths through a graph: two feature paths actually lead to the same node in the structure
   * Figure 15.2 illustrates a simple example of reentrancy